BjoernBoss/arger/README.md

 /* add an abbreviation character for an option to allow it to be accessible as, for example, -x */ arger::Abbreviation(wchar_t c);

-/* add a payload to an option with a given name and of a given type */ arger::Payload(std::wstring name, arger::Type type);
+/* add a payload to an option with a given name and of a given type, and optional default values (must meet the requirement-counts) */ arger::Payload(std::wstring name, arger::Type type, arger::Value defValue);
+arger::Payload(std::wstring name, arger::Type type, std::vector<arger::Value> defValue = {});

 /* add usage-constraints to let the corresponding options only be used by groups, which add them as usage (by default every group/argument can use all options) */ arger::Use(const auto&... options);

-/* mark this flag or group as being the help-indicating flag, which triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpFlag();
+/* mark this flag/group as being the help-indicating flag, which triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpFlag();

-/* mark this flag or group as being the version-indicating flag, which triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionFlag();
+/* mark this flag as being the version-indicating flag, which triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionFlag();

 /* setup the descriptive name for the sub-groups to be used (the default name is 'mode') */ arger::GroupName(std::wstring name);

-/* add an additional positional argument to the configuration/group using the given name, type, and description
+/* add an additional positional argument to the configuration/group using the given name, type, description, and optional default value (must meet the requirement-counts)
-*	 Note: can only have sub-groups or positional arguments */ arger::Positional(std::wstring name, arger::Type type, std::wstring description);
+*	Note: Groups/Configs can can only have sub-groups or positional arguments
+*	Note: Default values will be used, when no argument is given, or the argument string is empty */ arger::Positional(std::wstring name, arger::Type type, std::wstring description);
+arger::Positional(std::wstring name, arger::Type type, std::wstring description, arger::Value defValue);
 ```

 ## Common Command Line Mode